jonlpersson/ed-latimore/site/_drafts/how-to-be-a-man-the-9-qualities-of-masculinity.md

 A man must be strong.

 This goes beyond the physical strength you build from the hard work of lifting weights, but that helps.
 Generally speaking, a man must be strong enough to remain on course in the midst of distraction.

 These distractions will come from two places: his thoughts and the actions of others.

 ### Masculinity resists the actions of others

 A strong man is strong because he is able to resist change, natural or intentional.

 This means that masculinity stands resolute in the face of peer pressure and social influences.
 This requires strength, therefore a defining feature of masculinity is strength.

-What is the purpose of physical training?
-To resist the natural decay of our bodies in the face of nature.
+* **What is the purpose of physical training?** To resist the natural decay of our bodies in the face of nature.

-What is the purpose of mental training?
-To resist forces that seek to influence us for their personal gain.
+* **What is the purpose of mental training?** To resist forces that seek to influence us for their personal gain. \[Check out a good mental training program I wrote by clicking here—&gt;[How to focus better and improve concentration](/how-to-focus-better/)\]

-What is the purpose of emotional training?
-To resist the persuasive manipulations of those who would lead us astray.
+* **What is the purpose of emotional training?** To resist the persuasive manipulations of those who would lead us astray.

 Masculinity resists entropy.
 Masculinity resists change for change’s sake alone.

 But the other end of strength is that masculinity impacts and creates.
 Masculinity does not subtlety influence; it directly manipulates, directs, and impacts.
 Strength is required to do this as well.

 Masculinity is strong enough to stand its own frame of reference, resisting all efforts that don’t align with its vision while simultaneously shaping the world in its vision.